 Conflict Analysis and Negotiation Design

-Most MSc candidates working with sustainability, the environment, land use, forestry, global development, urban planning, natural resource management and climate change - will professionally be part of contentious public policy decision making.
+Most MSc candidates working with sustainability, the environment, land use, forestry, global development, urban planning, natural resource management, nature conservation and climate change - will professionally be part of contentious public policy decision making.
 In public policy decision making scientific knowledge will be negotiated against values, concerns and conflicting interests of the public.
 Oftentimes power, deeply held values, vested interests, heavy institutions, strong incentives - and even violence will be part of the game.
 To competently manouver in such complex decision spaces one must handle relevant theory and tools to analyse the situation and identify the critical features to be addressed.
 Conflict/situation analysis forms the basis for meaningful design of multiparty negotiations, mediation and/or other actions/interventions.
 The course imply efforts to innovate inclusive decision making processes as a basis for creative solutions and new ways forward in complex social-environmental conflict situations.

-Competent analysis, agile manouvering, skillfull process design and facilitation in/of such complex environmental conflict situations is at the core of contemporary environmental and natural resource management.
+Competent analysis, agile manouvering, skillfull process design and facilitation in/of such complex environmental conflict situations is at the core of contemporary sustainable environmental and natural resource management.
 Balancing the many different interests and deeply held values in a multi-cultural, institutional setting through constructive multi-party negotiation processes is at the core of sustainable development, land-use and management.